Hijab and burqa controversies in Europe: Switzerland

-In a referendum on 7 March 2021, Swiss voters approved a nationwide ban on the face concealment, with over 51% of the electorate supporting it.
+In a referendum on 7 March 2021, Swiss voters approved a nationwide ban on face concealment, with over 51% of the electorate supporting it.

-By popular referendum approved by 66% of the voters in September 2013, the canton of Ticino prohibited to hide the face in a public area.
+By popular referendum approved by 66% of the voters in September 2013, the canton of Ticino prohibited to hiding of the face in a public area.
 While the Swiss proposal did not target Muslim women specifically, the referendum became known as the "anti-burka" initiative.
-The referendum was pushed by conservative campaigners and was criticized by Amnesty international.
+The referendum was pushed by conservative campaigners and was criticized by Amnesty International.
 One of the supporters of the ban, Giorgio Ghiringhelli, said he wanted to put a stop to "the inevitable spread of niqabs and burkas".

 Ticino is not the first region of Switzerland to propose a ban on Islamic veils.
 Three other Swiss regions previously had proposals to ban burqas and niqabs but dismissed them, making Ticino the first of the country's 26 cantons to pass such a ban.
 Due to the ban, Muslims face fines up to £8,000 for wearing burkas in Switzerland.
-The Swiss People's Party, the country's largest party, are attempting to collect enough signatures for a national referendum on its prohibition.
+The Swiss People's Party, the country's largest party, is attempting to collect enough signatures for a national referendum on its prohibition.

-In October 2017, it was announced that after getting more than 100,000 signatures for a referendum that Switzerland will have a public vote within a year.
+In October 2017, it was announced that after getting more than 100,000 signatures for a referendum Switzerland will have a public vote within a year.

-In January 2018, a newspaper poll indicated that 76% of Swiss voters would approve of a nationwide ban on face-coverings.
+In January 2018, a newspaper poll indicated that 76% of Swiss voters would approve of a nationwide ban on face coverings.

-In September 2018, the Canton of St Gallen become the second canton in Switzerland to vote in favour of a ban on facial coverings in public with two-thirds casting a ballot in favor.
+In September 2018, the Canton of St Gallen became the second canton in Switzerland to vote in favor of a ban on facial coverings in public with two-thirds casting a ballot in favor.